DATA MARKETPLACE ADMINISTRATION

 Our first step is to create a property group to specify information for Data Ownership

-1. Open the Data Catalog and navigate to the Administration > Set-up and management.
+1. Open the Data Marketplace and navigate to the Administration > Set-up and management.

 2. In the Administration window, click on the Property Groups option.